j2store/userguide/variable_variants.md

 ![Variant 4](product_variable_variant_4.png)

 Once you are done, save changes and close the pop-up window to get back to the main window.
+Now you have set the values for the variants to be generated.
+Why wait, just go and generate the variants like this: